TSavo/AutoMarket/COMPOSITION_BUILDER_REFACTORING.md

 - ✅ Complex compositions supported
 - ✅ **Prepend and append functionality verified**
 - ✅ **SmartAssetFactory integration works**
+- ✅ **All sophisticated filter features preserved**:
+  - Color keying with `colorkey` filter
+  - Time padding with `tpad` filter
+  - Audio mixing with `amix` and `normalize=0`
+  - Alpha blending with `alpha` parameter
+  - Format specification with `format=auto`
+  - Complex overlay processing with proper scaling
 - ✅ Validation and state management
 - ✅ No breaking changes